httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~
 date: Tue, 07 Jun 2014 20:51:35 GMT
+*signature-params: (date); alg=rsa-sha256; keyid="test-key-b"
 ~~~

 # Acknowledgements {#acknowledgements}
 {:numbered="false"}

 This specification was initially based on the draft-cavage-http-signatures internet draft.
-The editor would like to thank the authors of that draft, Mark Cavage and Manu Sporny, for their work on that draft and their continuing contributions.
+The editors would like to thank the authors of that draft, Mark Cavage and Manu Sporny, for their work on that draft and their continuing contributions.

 The editor would also like to thank the following individuals for feedback on and implementations of the draft-cavage-http-signatures draft (in alphabetical order):
 Mark Adamcin,